nutenkivinaykumar/01_CPlusPlus/GFG_CIP/OOPS/README.definitions.md

        i.
 A special method that is automatically called when an object of a class is created.

       ii.
-It has same name as the Class name, and does not have any return type statement.
+It has same name as the Class name, and DOES NOT HAVE ANY RETURN TYPE STATEMENT.

      iii.
 Useful to Initialize variables, or Error checking.